Seven hills of Athens

 2 Pnyx

-From Areopagitou str. while moving towards Saint Dimitrios Loumpardiaris church, you turn left for Filopappou and right for Pnyx.
+While moving towards Saint Dimitrios Loumpardiaris, from Areopagitou str. church, you may turn left for Filopappou and right for the Pnyx.

-The Pnyx is a small, rocky hill surrounded by parkland, with a large flat platform of eroded stone set into its side, and steps carved on its slope.
-It was the meeting place of one of the world’s earliest known democratic legislatures, the Athenian ekklesia (assembly).
-Here still lies the flat stone platform, the bema, the stone from where orators were trying to convince Athenians of the best decision.
-Themistocles, Pericles, and Demosthenes stood there.
+The Pnyx is a small, rocky hill surrounded by parkland, with a large flat platform made of eroded stone.
+It was the meeting place of one of the world’s earliest known democratic legislatures, the Athenian ekklesia tou dimou (people’s assembly).
+Here still lies the flat stone platform, the “vima”, the place from where orators strived to convince Athenians on how to decide about the city’s affairs.

-The Pnyx was protected by a defense wall built during the Hellenistic period.
+The Pnyx was later protected by a defense wall built during the Hellenistic period.

 3 Hill of the Nymphs

-From Pnyx you can walk to today Athens National Observatory Hill or Nymph, the third hill.
+From Pnyx you may walk to the Athens National Observatory Hill or the Nymph hill.

-Another rocky mountain, opposite the temple of Thisseio, connected with Mouson Hill (Philopappou and Pnyx).
-At the top is the hill was built the National Observatory because it is said that at that point the ancient astronomer Meton made the same thing during the 5th century BC.
+It’s another rocky mountain, opposite the temple of Thisseio, connected with Mouson Hill (Philopappou and Pnyx).
+At the top of the hill the National Observatory was built, following in the footsteps of the 5th century BC astronomer Meton.
 You can have a walk and either move down to Thiseio or back to Pnyx.

-This hill is very close there is where Apostle Paul talked to Athenians about Jesus Christ, Areopagus.
+This hill is very close to the Areopagus, where Apostle Paul gave a speech to the Athenians to Athenians about Jesus Christ.

 4 Areopagus

-Areopagus (the name Areopagitou derives from it) is related to God Ares’s myth and his trial for killing the son of Poseidon.
-Archaeologicallythere was a Mycenaean cemetery found Areopagus was the most famous court of antiquity.
-In the Eumenides of poet Aeschylus (458 BC), the Areopagus is the site of the trial of Orestes for killing his mother Clytemnestra and her lover Aegisthus, a famous homeric story.
+Areopagus (cf. Arepagitou st.) is related to God Ares’s myth and the trial for the murder of the Poseidon’s son.
+In Aeschylus’ Eumenides (458 BC), the Areopagus is the site of Orestes’ trial for the murder of his mother Clytemnestra and her lover Aegisthus, a famous homeric myth.

-It is the place also where Apostle Paul spoke “Now what you worship as something unknown I am going to proclaim to you.
+It is the same hallowed spot where the Apostle Paul delivered his famous sermon introducing Christianity: “Now what you worship as something unknown I am going to proclaim to you.
 The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by hands.”
-(Areopagus sermon, Acts 17:24) and had two first believers, Dionysios Areopagitus and female Damari.
-There were religious constructions on the top of the hill, but it was demolished by an earthquake in 1601 and rest of it removed during Athens Otto reign.
+(Areopagus sermon, 17:24).
+There were religious constructions on the top of the hill, which were demolished by an earthquake in 1601.
+The rest were removed during King Otto’s reign.

 The demolition of the modern houses on the north slope of the Areopagus and the excavation of the ancient Agora have freed the hill from the clutter of its surroundings and it now stands clear and visible on all sides.
-In the classical, Hellenistic and Roman periods the hill slopes were occupied by private houses, but in Mycenaean and Geometric times the area served as a cemetery.
-The most important relics of the Mycenaean phase are the royal chamber tombs hewn out of the rock a short distance down the hill from the Archbishop’s palace.
+In the classical, Hellenistic and Roman periods the hill slopes were occupied by private houses, but in Mycenaean and Geometric era the area was used as a cemetery.
+The most important relics of the Mycenaean era are the royal chamber tombs, a short distance down the hill from the Archbishop’s seat.

 5 Philopappou or Mouson hill

-After Nymph Hill, Mouson (Museon) Hill follows.
-It owns the name of Philopappos, a man of aristocratic and well-connected origins.
-Philopappos’ death in 116 caused great sadness to his sister, the citizens of Athens, and possibly to the imperial family.
+After Nymph Hill, Muses Hill (also known as Museion or Mousson Hill) follows.
+It owes its name to Philopappos, a man of aristocratic and well-connected origins.
+Philopappos’ death in 116 AD caused great sadness to his sister, the citizens of Athens, and possibly the imperial family.
 To honor his memory, Balbilla, along with the citizens of Athens, erected a tomb structure on the hill, southwest of the Acropolis.
-His marble tomb is known as the Philopappos Monument or in Greek “Mnimio Philopappou“, and from it, the hill became known as “Philopappos Hill”.
+His marble tomb is known as the Philopappos Monument or in Greek “Mnimeio Philopappou”, and from it, the hill became known as “Philopappos Hill”.

-Philopapou hill caused most of the damage to the Parthenon, since Morosini’s bombing of Athens during the 6th Venetian- Turkish War, was said to be the one that hit the building from there (others say it was from Ioannis Theologos church at Plaka).
-Today it is named after a monument, a Roman official.
-On its south side, there is also Dora Stratou Theater.
-On its west side, there is Socrates prison, in a place that is not really easy to find but definitely worth passing by.
+The bombardment from Philopappos Hill caused most of the damage to the Parthenon during the 6th Venetian-Turkish War, when Morosini’s bombing of Athens was said to have hit the building from there (although some sources suggest it was from the Ioannis Theologos church in Plaka).
+Today, the hill is named after the Philopappos Monument, a Roman official’s tomb.
+On its south side, there is also the Dora Stratou Theater.
+On its west side, there is the place known as Socrates’ Prison, which is not easily found but definitely worth visiting.

 6 Lycabettus

-Maybe the most prestigious Athens Hill, related to Athena since Kolonaki lies there.
-Its top hosts a restaurant with a spectacular view, a church, and a funicular.
+The most prestigious Athens hill, closely related to Athena, is Lycabettus, as Kolonaki is situated there.
+At the top, it hosts a restaurant with a spectacular view, a church, and a funicular.
 It’s the second-highest point in Athens.
-Lycabettus Funicular was inaugurated on April 18, 1965.
-The terminal stations are situated at Aristippou street, in Kolonaki, and the Chapel of St. George, near the top of the hill.
-Between the terminal stations, the line is entirely in a tunnel.
-Other Greek funiculars are in Parnitha mountain and in Corfu.
+The Lycabettus Funicular was inaugurated on April 18, 1965.
+The terminal stations are located at Aristippou Street in Kolonaki, and the Chapel of St. George, near the top of the hill.
+Between the terminal stations, the line runs entirely through a tunnel.
+Other funiculars in Greece can be found on Mount Parnitha and on the island of Corfu.

 7 Tourkovounia